pretorh/lfs-notes/steps/2-chroot-temp-system2.md

 Note: unlike the book, this does _not_ include the source package files.

-Time: about 11minutes for 406M
+Time: a few minutes for ~500M